Vanguard S.O.S.

 However, it’s not too late to change course.

-If Vanguard executives decide to take bold action and Vanguard investors hold the asset manager accountable, we can ensure that we’re leaving a livable future for our communities and generations to come.
+If Vanguard leadership decides to take bold action and Vanguard customers hold the asset manager accountable, we can ensure that we’re leaving a livable future for our communities and generations to come.

 Around the world, activists are pushing Big Finance to take responsibility for its part in climate destruction by stopping the money pipeline.
 We have a long way to go, but the wins we’ve seen so far show that change in fossil fuel finance is possible despite what financial leaders have said for decades.
 Vanguard has no excuses left.